eclipse-archived/ceylon-lang.org/blog/2015-12-17-java9-jigsaw.md

   being the first to support Jigsaw ;) For example, the `javax.xml` module has been renamed to `java.xml`.
 We have set up aliases so that it "just" works, but there are modules that have been merged, and packages that have changed module, so it will not always work.
-- The Java 9 runtime has been tested, but not as thoroughly as the existing classpath, OSGi, Java EE or JBoss Modules runtimes.
+- The Java 9 runtime has been tested, but not as thoroughly as the existing JBoss Modules, classpath, OSGi or Java EE runtimes.
 We expect a few issues in the Ceylon metamodel.